 The population of Barraba is 1,537 of which 51.5% are females and 48.5% are males.
 The Indigenous population of Barraba is 90 (5.9%) and the median age is 52.

-Barraba is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the HNECCPHN.
+Barraba is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 The major sources of employment in Barraba are:

 - Agriculture, forestry and fishing

 - Retail Trade

 Barraba Hospital is a 22 bed Multi-Purpose Facility, comprising of 16 places allocated to residential aged care and 6 beds to acute care.
 Barraba Multi-Purpose facility provides integrated acute health, nursing homes, hostels, community health and aged care services for the community.